lathropd/ire2012/health_records.md

-Using Public Records to Investigate the Healthcare Crisis
+Using public records to shinea light on the dark side of the healthcare crisis
 ====================

 State/Local financial records